As her son’s killers are jailed for murder, mother describes how he died in her arms

 “It was so hectic.
 I just needed to make sure Max knew I was there with him.... he knew I was there.”

-Less than two hours later, at Bristol Children’s Hospital, the pair were pronounced dead within 15 minutes of each other.
+Less than two hours later, at Bristol Children’s Hospital, Max and Mason were pronounced dead within 15 minutes of each other.

 CCTV played at the trial at Bristol Crown Court – in which Snook and all four teenagers were found guilty of murder – showed the attack with machetes took just 33 seconds.